iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 A rational function is formed of sums, products, and divisions of numbers and a indeterminate symbol, traditionally denoted by $x$.
-An example is something like:
+An example is something like

 $$ \frac{32x^4 + \frac{5}{4}x^3 - x + 21}{\frac{5x^{87} - 1}{23x} + 41 x^{76}}.$$

-Let's construct the rational functions over some field of numbers `a` then.
+Let's construct the rational functions over some field of numbers `a`.
 It should have $x$, numbers (called _constants_), and arithmetic operations between them.

 ```haskell